jfredine/pico-SSD1306_text/README.md

 #### void SSD1306_text::clear(void)

-Clear the screen and move the cursor to the home position
+Clear the display buffer.
+The display will not be updated until the SSD1306_text::update() method is called.

 #### void SSD1306_text::clear_line(void)

-Clear the current line and move the cursor to the beginning of the line
+Clear the current line and move the cursor to the beginning of the line.
+The display will not be updated until the SSD1306_text::update() method is called.

 #### void SSD1306_text::position(uint row, uint col)

-Move the cursor to the specified position
+Move the cursor to the specified position.

 #### void SSD1306_text::write_string(const char *str)

+Write the string to the display buffer.
+The display will not be updated until the SSD1306_text::update() method is called.

+#### void SSD1306_text::update(void)

-Display the specified string at the current cursor position
+Update the display based on the current buffer contents.

 ## Adding The Library To Your Project